When Should We (Not) Interpret Linear IV Estimands as LATE?: Framework

 \begin{uassumption}{SM}[Strong monotonicity] $\pr \left[ D(1) \geq D(0) \mid X \right] = 1$ a.s. \end{uassumption}

-In many applications, Assumption \ref{ass:um} may be too restrictive \citep[cf.][]{deChaisemartin2017,DHM2019}.
-A testable implication of Assumption \ref{ass:um} is that $\omega(x)$, the conditional first-stage slope coefficient, is always nonnegative.
-If this implication is rejected, an alternative assumption is necessary to obtain point identification.
-One possibility is to restrict treatment effect heterogeneity, as discussed by \cite{HV2005} and \cite{MT2018}, in which case we will be able to identify the average treatment effect rather than the unconditional LATE parameter.\footnote{ Indeed, if we assume that the marginal treatment effect, \textit{i.e.}~the effect of treatment conditional on observables and unobservables, does not, in fact, depend on unobservables, then the conditional Wald estimand, $\beta(x)$, identifies the conditional average treatment effect, $\e \left[ Y(1) - Y(0) \mid X=x \right]$.
-In this case, we can also identify the average treatment effect (ATE), since $\tau_{\mathrm{ATE}} = \e \left[ Y(1) - Y(0) \right] = \e \big[ \e \left[ Y(1) - Y(0) \mid X \right] \big]$.
-Of course, this restriction on treatment effects is fairly strong, as it implies that either $Y(1) - Y(0)$ is identical for all individuals with $X=x$ or these individuals do not select into treatment based on their unobserved returns from this treatment \citep{HV2005}.} Another possibility is to replace Assumption \ref{ass:um} with a weaker assumption that postulates the existence of compliers but no defiers at some covariate values and the existence of defiers but no compliers elsewhere \citep[cf.][]{Kolesar2013,Semenova2021}.
-While the relative appeal of these two assumptions is context dependent, I will mostly focus on the latter in what follows.
+In many applications, Assumption \ref{ass:um} may be too restrictive \citep[cf.][]{deChaisemartin2017,DHM2023}.
+A testable implication of Assumption \ref{ass:um} is that $\omega(x)$, the conditional first-stage slope coefficient, is always non-negative.
+If this is formally rejected or otherwise implausible, an alternative assumption is necessary to obtain point identification.
+One possibility is to restrict treatment effect heterogeneity, as discussed by \cite{HV2005} and \cite{MT2018}, in which case we will be able to identify the average treatment effect rather than the unconditional LATE parameter.
+Another possibility is to replace Assumption \ref{ass:um} with a weaker assumption that postulates the existence of compliers but no defiers at some covariate values and the existence of defiers but no compliers elsewhere.
+While the relative appeal of these two assumptions is context dependent, I will focus on the latter in what follows.